East Carolina vs. Tulane odds, picks, score predictions

 The East Carolina Pirates (3-2) travel to play the Tulane Green Wave (4-1) in an American Conference battle on Thursday evening.
 Last week, East Carolina beat Army 28-6, as they've won three of their last four games.
 Meanwhile, the Green Wave beat Tulsa 31-14 last week.
 East Carolina leads the all-time series 12-8 but has lost five of the last six games versus Tulane.

 Kickoff from the Benson Field at Yulman Stadium in New Orleans is at 7:30 p.m.
 ET.
-The Green Wave are 6.5-point favorites in the latest Tulane vs. East Carolina odds, while the over/under for total points scored is 54.5 via SportsLine consensus.
+The Green Wave are 6.5-point favorites in the latest Tulane vs. East Carolina odds, while the over/under for total points scored is 53.5 via SportsLine consensus.
+The under has hit in the last three ECU games and in the last two Tulane contests.
 Before making any East Carolina vs. Tulane picks, check out the college football predictions from the SportsLine Projection Model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: